 Springettsbury was named for William Penn's first wife, and Callowhill Street, the uppermost east-west straight street on the map, was named for his second wife.
 Penn's land originally encompassed 12th Street to Lemon Hill and from Vine Street to above Girard Avenue.

 The hills shown in this image would be leveled out over time.
-The current Baldwin Park is where the little pond is to the left (west) of Bush Hill.
+The current Baldwin Park is just south of the little pond to the left (west) of Bush Hill.

 As discussed in our article "Hidden Creeks," Philadelphia was criss-crossed with creeks that were subsequently covered.
 In this image there is a creek running through the junction of Pennsylvania Avenue and Hamilton Street, the current site of 2100 Hamilton.
 Some local observers may recall the high water table at the construction site as they dug the pits for the pilings.

-Note Hamilton Street is a through street all the way to the reservoirs atop Faire Mount and Morris Street is now Spring Garden Street.
+Note Hamilton Street is a through street all the way to the reservoirs atop Faire Mount and Morris Street is now named Spring Garden Street.

 Portion of 1895 map showing locomotive turntable at 21st and Hamilton Streets and adjoining engine house.
 This map is probably misdated, as the turntable was not moved to this site from one block east until 1898.